Rustic Pool House Design Trends | Country Floors of America LLC.

 Designing a pool house for a rustic property opens up a world of possibilities.
 While a modern pool house is often centered around entertainment, a rustic design may be styled as a serene getaway.

 Today’s luxury pool houses boast lounge areas, kitchens, bar seating, and media systems for watching sports and movies.
 Outdoor grill areas are standard, with space for dining.
 Rustic pool house styles include traditional, Old World architecture and modern structures integrated into the landscape.
 A close connection to nature and simple living is the common element.
+Outdoor tile design is also one of the most important design spaces for pool houses.
+Check out our blog for more outdoor space design ideas

-Rustic Pool Houses Have Unique Style
+Rustic Pool Houses Have A Unique Style

 Traditional homes that have rustic architecture often use a pool house as additional living space.
 Older homes may have guest quarters or a studio.
 Stone flooring may continue from indoors to an outdoor terrace, creating a sense of continuity.
-Our new Cottage Versailles Collection is a perfect choice to create continuity from indoor to outdoor.

 Rustic Details Blend Into Nature

 The best rustic designs integrate seamlessly into their surroundings.
 Built-in planters, or stone pavers with plantings between them can help blur the lines between the structure and the landscape.
-Add an outdoor shower of tumbled stone, and continue the stone onto walls or floors to connect the structure to the outdoors.
+Add an outdoor shower of tumbled stone, and continue the stone onto walls or floor tiles to connect the structure to the outdoors.

 < >